metellusmax/Home-AD-Lab/README.md

 4. **Kali Linux**
    - Used for red team simulation
-   - Ran **Crowbar** to perform brute-force attacks against domain user accounts
+   - Uses **Crowbar** to perform brute-force attacks against domain user accounts
-   - Helped test Splunk detection rules for failed logins and password spraying
+   - Helps test Splunk detection rules for failed logins and password spraying

 ---

 ## 🔬 Use Cases

 - Practice detection engineering with Splunk and Sysmon logs
 - Analyze attack behaviors and build queries for detection
 - Test GPO enforcement and Active Directory misconfigurations
 - Simulate red team TTPs with Atomic Red Team
+- Simulate brute-force and password spraying attacks using Crowbar
 - Perform log correlation and build dashboards in Splunk
-- Simulate brute-force and password spraying attacks using Crowbar

 ---